joinpursuit/AC_4_Web/units/deepdive/exercises/modules/modules.md

 ### Challenge: Create a Module

 Create a module with functions that you think would be useful to have when building various different apps.
-Try to think of functions that you find yourself using in different exercises, projects, code wars problems, etc. For example, would a `createRandomNumber` function be useful to have in multiple different apps?What about an `sumAll` function that returns the sum of all the numbers in an array.
+Try to think of functions that you find yourself using in different exercises, projects, code wars problems, etc. For example, would a `getRandomElem` function be useful to have in multiple different apps?

 #### Example